 Or even a mixed berry compote, which is lighter and less sweet.

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Cookies: use regular chocolate wafers or other plain chocolate cookies.
 Don't be tempted to use filled cookies.